star-whale/starwhale/example/image-segmentation/README.md

 - build an unified Starwhale Runtime to run all models.
 - use Starwhale `replicas` feature to speedup model evaluation.
 - use `Starwhale.Image`, `Starwhale.COCOObjectAnnotation` and `Starwhale.BoundingBox` to represent Dataset type.
+- use `.swignore` file to ignore unexpected files or folders in the Starwhale Model building.
+- use Starwhale Online Evaluation.
+- use `Starwhale.Evaluation` SDK to log evaluation metrics into the user custom tables.

 Models
 ------